chiliseek/greenhouse_automation/README.md

 running on a RPi Zero which is total overkill.
 The plan is to port the script to MicroPython and run it on an ESP8266/ESP32.

-For now the script is measuring temperature and humidity every 30 seconds.
+For now it is measuring temperature and humidity every 30 seconds.
 It will then determine min and max values and saves it with the actual temperature and humidity in a json file.
 When the script is loaded it will check for the json file and load its values, if the actual values are not "greater".
 Depending on the temperature the script will en- & disable the relay board to switch the heat mat on or off.
 Additionally I've added a status LED to indicate the